-UVI has a long history of research and development in effects plugins.
-For over 10 years, our development team has worked to offer the most accessible products at the cutting-edge of audio processing.
-Let's take a look at how our team has designed six of the most iconic effects of our collection: Plate, Sparkverb, Dual Delay X, Phasor, Opal, and Drum Replacer.
+UVI has a long history of research and development in effects plugins and virtual instruments.
+For over 10 years, our development team has worked to offer the most accessible products with cutting-edge audio processing.
+Let's take a look at how our team has designed some of our flagship products: HX-Oddy, Plate, Sparkverb, Dual Delay X, Phasor, Opal, and Drum Replacer.

 One of our main goals for Plate, was to have a fully parametric plate reverb to be used creatively, by letting people design their own custom plate reverb way beyond what's possible in reality.
 Plate employs realtime physical-modeling with up to 20,000 modes to achieve new levels of depth and detail, going well beyond the limitation of physical units.